 It is said that M

-Of the squashed nose
+of the squashed nose

-Large arms and larger reputation
+large arms and larger reputation

-Went to sea with his only child, his daughter:
+Went to sea with his only child, his daughter,

 Dead of a broken neck, little cross-eyed thing.

-He crossed her arms, left over right,
+He laid her arms left above right,

 Her legs straight with toes pointed upward.

 M drifted into the sea from the mouth of Ostia,

 And asked the salt water to take them to Paros.

 Dragged ashore in Paros by startled fishermen M awoke to